BIGJRA/BIGJRA.github.io/reborn.md

     - Zen Headbutt
     - Bullet Punch

 Time for another fight with Ace.
 This time they use a field that's fairly well designed for the Factory and Short-Circuit fields, thanks to multiple Steel and Electric moves.
 They also have Roserade, Zoroark, and Delphox to round out the well rounded squad.
-Flying and Ground types working together in combination hit 5/6 mons super-effectively, so if you can manage speed and use these moves you will likely find a way to succeed.
+Flying and Ground types working together in combination hit 5/6 Pokemon super-effectively, so if you can manage speed and use these moves you will likely find a way to succeed.

 After this fight, return to the front of the Water Treatment Center and climb the waterfall.